 Set aside a specific time every week.
 Daily is ideal, but can be complicated for most people.
-Then ask them how things are going and what they accomplished that day.
-Check-in by texting them daily, if you have issues remembering.
+Definitely ask them how things are going and what they accomplished that day.
+Maybe check-in by texting them daily, if you have issues remembering.

 The more often you contact them, however, remember that consistency is key.
 So don’t overdo it!

 Simply let your accountability partner know that no matter what happens when they’re alone, they can always count on someone being there for them!